Minimal-APIs/minimal-apis.github.io/src/quickstart/quickstart.md

 ```
 **What have we built?**

-In a four lines of code
+In  four lines of code

 1. **`var builder = WebApplication.CreateBuilder(args);`**